cloudevents/spec/cloudevents/spec.md

-    subscription scope (CRM part of an eCommerce system), the `type` identifies the "client updated" event, and the `id` uniquely identifies the event instance to distinguish separate occurrences of a same client being updated multiple times; the affiliate partner id and client id of the updated client are carried in `subject`.
-Here, it is a composite string (`affiliate partner id:client id`) that is made up of one or more identifying pieces of data separated by some symbol (like, colon), assuming that each affiliate partner has its own client base:
+    subscription scope (CRM part of an eCommerce system), the `type` identifies the "client updated" event, and the `id` uniquely identifies the event instance to distinguish separate occurrences of a same client being updated multiple times; the `subject` uniquely identifies the client within the scope of the `source` by including a "partner id" and "client id" (which is unique within the scope of the "partner id") separated by a colon:
       - `source`: `https://example.com/eCommerce/crm`
       - `subject`: `5:100`